Canary Wharf: Canary Wharf Group

 In October 1995, an international consortium that included investors such as Alwaleed, bought control of the Canary Wharf Group for $1.2 billion.
 Paul Reichmann (of Olympia & York) was named chairman, and Canary Wharf went public in 1999.
 The new company was called Canary Wharf Limited, and later became Canary Wharf Group.

-In 1997, some residents living on the Isle of Dogs launched a lawsuit against Canary Wharf Ltd for private nuisance because One Canada Square, owned by the company, interfered with TV signals.
-However, the residents lost the suit.
+In 1997, some residents living on the Isle of Dogs issued a claim against Canary Wharf Ltd (Hunter v Canary Wharf Ltd) for private nuisance because One Canada Square, owned by the company, interfered with TV signals.
+However, the residents lost the case.